NadiaJoy/Learning-lesson10/README.md

 1 | Log-in successfully with correct login and pass |
 2 | Log-in failed with incorrect login\pass     |
 3 | Incorrect credentials message when login failed     |
-4 | Sign-In button incative when Login field is empty or has less then 2 symbols    |
+4 | Sign-In button inactive when Login field is empty or has less than 2 symbols    |
-5 | Sign-In button incative when Password field is empty or has less then 8 symbols      |
+5 | Sign-In button inactive when Password field is empty or has less than 8 symbols      |

 Using Xpath: